Section 1. Purpose and findings.

 (ii) a prohibition on cannabis products that are named, packaged, marketed, or designed in a way that mimics or is likely to cause confusion with commercially available, trademarked non-cannabis products, including relating to their logos, the sound of the product or brand, packaging, taste, appearance, and commercial impression.

-(20) A definition of the amount of tetrahydrocannabinol that constitutes a single serving in a cannabis product;
+(iii) A definition of the amount of tetrahydrocannabinol that constitutes a single serving in an edible cannabis product;

-(25) Civil penalties for the failure to comply with regulations made pursuant to this chapter;
+(18) Civil and administrative penalties for the failure to comply with regulations made pursuant to this chapter, and procedures for hearings;

-(26) Procedures for collecting taxes levied on cannabis establishments; and
+(19) Procedures for collecting taxes levied on cannabis establishments;

-(27) Requirements for on-site consumption establishments, including for security, ventilation, odor control, and consumption by patrons.
-These rules may include a prohibition on smoking indoors;
+(20) Requirements for on-site consumption establishments, including for security, ventilation, odor control, and consumption by patrons;

-(29) Requirements that cannabis retail stores stock cannabis products, including flower, with low and moderate amounts of THC and that they be at least as prominently displayed as high potency products.
+(21) Requirements that cannabis retail stores stock cannabis products, including flower, with low and moderate amounts of THC; and

 (b) After consulting with researchers knowledgeable about the risks and benefits of cannabis and providing an opportunity for public comment, the department shall develop at least two versions of a scientifically accurate safety information handout, which shall be available to each adult-use cannabis consumer.
 One of the versions must be specific to high potency products.
 The handout shall include: